inrupt/artifact-generator/README.md

 The output will be bundled into the `Generated/SourceCodeArtifacts/JavaScript/dist` directory.

-If you'd prefer not to produce a bundled artifact, you can run the `generate` command with the `--supportBundling` option set to `false`:
+If you'd prefer not to produce a bundled JavaScript artifact, you can run the `generate` command with the `--supportBundling` option set to `false`:

 ```shell